mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 #### 6.11.2 Service types

-The following types of service are supported by the Mojaloop API
+The service types supported by the Mojaloop API are listed in the following sub-sections.

 ##### 6.11.2.1 Currency Conversion Services

-A request for participants in a Mojaloop system who support currency conversion services (Foreign Exchange Providers or FXPs) is made using the syntax **services/FXP**
+A request for FSPs who support currency conversion services (that is, FSPs who have the rolw of Foreign Exchange Providers or FXPs) is made using the syntax **services/FXP**

-The information is requested by a DFSP, and is provided by the switch, based on information held by the switch.
-In a peer-to-peer context, a DFSP may make this request of another participant directly.
+The information is requested by an FSP, and is provided by the switch, based on information held by the switch.
+Where an optional switch is present, an FSP must be registered by the switch as providing the FXP service.
+In a peer-to-peer context, an FSP may make this request of another participant directly.

 The appearance of an FXP in the list of participants who provide a currency conversion service does not imply that the FXP will accept a particular request for currency conversion.
-A DFSP will still need to make a separate call to each FXP from which it wants a specific conversion, and the FXP may reject this request depending on scheme rules.
+An FSP will still need to make a separate call to each FXP from which it wants a specific conversion, and the FXP may reject this request depending on scheme rules.

 #### 6.11.2 Service Details

-When requesting a list of FSPs who will provide currency conversion, a DFSP should specify the source and destination currencies for which it requires conversion.
+When requesting a list of FSPs who will provide currency conversion, an FSP should specify the source and destination currencies for which it requires conversion.
 This specification is done by giving the ISO 4217 currency code for the source currency, followed by the ISO 4217 currency code for the target currency.
 So, for instance, a list of FSPs who support currency conversion from Rwandan francs to Kenyan shillings would be requested in the following way:

 **GET /services/FXP/RWF/KES**

-This will be answered by the switch (or by the DFSP addressed in a peer-to-peer implementation) with the equivalent **PUT /services**
+This will be answered by the switch (or by the FSP addressed in a peer-to-peer implementation) with the equivalent [**PUT /services**](#6114-callbacks)

 #### 6.11.3 Requests